Gleyder42/colomar/dsl/specs/enum.md

 ### Description

-An enum is an enumeration of constants, namespaced by a name.
+An enum is an enumeration of constants.

 ### Declaration